NeonKnightOA/unreal-localization/README.md

 **NOT ALL LANGUAGES ARE COMPLETE**,.
 A language is considered complete when it can work without most problems under the game it's meant to be on.
 Completed languages are located in the `SystemLocalized` folder.
 Currently that honor befells to English (obviously), German, French, Spanish, Italian, Russian, Polish (Unreal only), Portuguese (Unreal only), Swedish (Unreal only), Catalan, Dutch and Norwegian (Unreal only).
 The rest of the languages, on the other hand, vary, from requiring a lot of work or be created from scratch, to just requiring the new strings to be translated.
 This is a long-time project, so expect incomplete stuff.
 Help is welcome in any regard.

 Also note that **the list isn't restricted to the named games and mods**.
 Expect more mods and games to be added as the project grows.
-Bear in mind, however, that we priorize **Unreal and Unreal Tournament** due to them having actual Community Patches being worked on (more specifically, [Unreal v227](https://www.oldunreal.com/phpBB3/viewforum.php?f=51) and [UT v469](https://github.com/OldUnreal/UnrealTournamentPatches)).
-Furthermore, localization of these games is being done specifically on these versions, so **don't expect them to work on v226* and v436/451 without tweaks**.
+Bear in mind, however, that we prioritize **Unreal and Unreal Tournament** due to them having actual Community Patches being worked on (more specifically, [Unreal v227](https://www.oldunreal.com/phpBB3/viewforum.php?f=51) and [UT v469](https://github.com/OldUnreal/UnrealTournamentPatches)).
+Furthermore, localization of these games is being done specifically on these versions, so **don't expect them to work on v226\* and v436/451 without tweaks**.

 ## Cool!
 So, how do I help?